-This track embraces interdisciplinary research that crosses the gap between social sciences, computer science, and design.
-We welcome a broad range of research topics that touch the interrelatedness of social and technical aspects — e.g., technology conditioning social interactions, collaboration, and interpersonal relationships, as well as social aspects like norms and regulations shaping the use and development of technology.
-This topic is especially timely now that the COVID-19 pandemic as ICTs have become the primary medium of connection between many of us.
+Description: This track embraces interdisciplinary research that bridges social sciences, computer science, and design.
+We welcome a broad range of research topics that touch the interrelatedness of social and technical elements: e.g., information technology conditioning social interactions, collaboration, and interpersonal relationships, as well as social aspects like norms and regulations shaping the use and development of technology.
+This broad area is especially timely now in the post-pandemic where social behaviour is increasingly technology-mediated.

-We welcome papers representing various research approaches and methodologies.
+We welcome papers representing various research approaches and methodologies — across disciplinary boundaries.
 The research could be about studying, designing, or critiquing socio-technical matters.
-The track has a slight orientation towards the fields of human-computer/technology interaction and social computing but welcomes research also from the social sciences (e.g., work life research, social psychology, science and technology studies, communication research) as well as from different fields of design (e.g., design provocations, design case studies, and artistic interventions).
+The track chairs have a natural orientation towards the fields of human-computer/technology interaction and social computing but welcome research also from the social sciences (e.g., work life research, social psychology, science and technology studies, communication research) as well as from different fields of design (e.g., design provocations, design case studies, and artistic interventions).
 The track welcomes theoretical work, conceptualization pieces and argumentation papers, empirical studies, design case studies, annotated portfolios, as well as methodology development.

 More specific topics of interest include but are not limited to:

 Chairs: Oguz “Oz” Buruk (Tampere University), Ahmet Börütecene (Linköping University) and Conor Linehan (University College Cork)